pexip/vpaas-hackathon-samples/README.md

 openssl pkey -in privateKey.pem -pubout > publicKey.pem
 ```

-Upload the `publicKey.pem` to Discord and ask a Pexip member to onboard you.
+Upload _only_ the `publicKey.pem` to Discord and ask a Pexip member to onboard you.
 They will give you back a `clientId` which you can use with your `privateKey.pem`.

 ## Samples